endropie/mcp-setup/README.md

-# MCP Framework
+# MCP Setup

-MCP-Framework is a framework for building Model Context Protocol (MCP) servers elegantly in TypeScript.
+MCP-Setup is a module for building Model Context Protocol (MCP) servers elegantly in TypeScript.

-MCP-Framework gives you architecture out of the box, with automatic directory-based discovery for tools, resources, and prompts.
+MCP-Setup gives you architecture out of the box, with automatic directory-based discovery for tools, resources, and prompts.
 Use our powerful MCP abstractions to define tools, resources, or prompts in an elegant way.
 Our cli makes getting started with your own MCP server a breeze

 ## Features